- Model range expanded to encompass two exceptionally specified grades

 The range of grades has been expanded to two, with a new ‘PHEV Plus’ grade joining the line-up at Pentagon Kia.
 Additional equipment includes leather upholstery, a panoramic sunroof, Smart High Beam Assist, Hydrophobic front glass, a smart powered tailgate, ventilated front seats, Smart Park Assist System (SPAS), a wireless mobile phone charger, 360-degree Around View Monitor and Blind Spot Detection (BSD) with Rear-cross Traffic Alert (RCTA).

-The new Optima Sportswagon plug-in hybrid range joins the all-electric Soul EV, Niro self-charging Hybrid and Niro plug-in hybrid in Kia’s alternative-powertrain line-up all of which are available at Pentagon Kia in Sheffield now.
-This will be expanded further in 2019 with the launch of the e-Niro and all-new Soul EV, and helps to drive Kia towards its goal of a 25 per cent reduction in fleet average CO2emissions by 2020, based on 2014 figures.
+The new Optima Sportswagon plug-in hybrid range joins the all-electric Soul EV, Niro self-charging Hybrid, and Niro plug-in hybrid in Kia’s alternative-powertrain line-up all of which are available at Pentagon Kia in Sheffield now.
+This will be expanded further in 2019 with the launch of the e-Niro and all-new Soul EV and helps to drive Kia towards its goal of a 25 per cent reduction in fleet average CO2emissions by 2020, based on 2014 figures.

-With a range of up to 33 miles in all-electric mode, the Optima Sportswagon plug-in hybrid is able to complete many regular urban commuter runs with no tailpipe emissions, while its CO2 figure of just 33g/km (NEDC 2.0) means company car users pay just 13 per cent benefit-in-kind taxation in 2018-19.
+With a range of up to 33 miles in all-electric mode, the Optima Sportswagon plug-in hybrid is able to complete many regular urban commuters runs with no tailpipe emissions, while its CO2 figure of just 33g/km (NEDC 2.0) means company car users pay just 13 per cent benefit-in-kind taxation in 2018-19.

 Danny Whitehead, General Manager at Pentagon Kia comments: “We’re really excited to offer the upgraded Optima Sportwagon PHEV at our dealership.
 The technology and mileage upgrades really make this car stand out from the crowd.
 We look forward to welcoming the people of Sheffield to Pentagon to test drive the car and see the full range of Kia’s alternative fuel vehicles.”